 In accordance with the Limited Liability Companies Act, the shareholders decide on the remuneration of the members of the Board of Directors in the Annual General Meeting.
 The task of drafting the proposal for the remuneration of the members of the Board of Directors has been assigned to the Shareholders’ Nomination Board, established following the decision of the Annual General Meeting 2020.

-Further, the monthly remuneration of the Board members will be paid in company shares and in cash in such a way that approximately 40 per cent of the total monthly remuneration will be paid in company shares purchased at a price determined in public trading on Nasdaq Helsinki Ltd and approximately 60 per cent will be paid in cash.
-The shares will be acquired within two weeks from the day following the publication of the company’s interim report for the period 1 January–31 March 2023.
-The company will pay any costs and transfer tax related to the purchase of company shares.
-In case the remuneration cannot be paid in company shares due to legal or other regulatory restrictions or due to other reasons related to the company or a member of the Board of Directors, the remuneration will be paid in cash.
+The monthly remuneration of the Board members be paid in company shares and in cash in such a way that 40% of the total monthly remuneration will be paid in company shares purchased at a price determined in public trading on Nasdaq Helsinki Ltd and 60% will be paid in cash.
+All the remuneration shares will be acquired within two weeks from the day following the publication of the company’s interim report for the period 1 January–31 March 2024.
+The company acquires the shares to the account of the members of the Board of Directors and will pay any trading costs and transfer tax related to the purchase of the shares.
+In case the remuneration cannot be paid in the company’s shares due to legal or other regulatory restrictions or due to other reasons related to the company or a member of the Board of Directors or if the payment of the remuneration in shares would prove to be unreasonably difficult in practice, the remuneration will be paid in cash.

-A member of the Board of Directors may not transfer the shares received as remuneration for Board membership in 2023 until two years has passed since the date of transfer of the shares.
+A member of the Board of Directors may not assign the shares received as remuneration for Board membership in 2024 until two years have passed since the date of the receipt of the shares.

-The travel expenses of the members of the Board of Directors are compensated in accordance with the company’s travel rules.
+The travel expenses of the members of the Board of Directors are compensated in accordance with the company’s travel policy.

-Read more about remuneration of the Board of Directors in Remuneration report 2022.
+Read more about remuneration of the Board of Directors in the Remuneration report 2023.

 The Board of Directors determines the salary, bonuses and other benefits of the CEO.
 The remuneration of the CEO consists of a fixed monthly salary, fringe benefits, and performance-based incentive programs.